Woman allegedly convinced husband he had Alzheimer’s, stole $600K from him - NewsBreak

 His daughter later contacted police and said her father no longer wanted to pursue charges for undisclosed reasons.
 After he filed for divorce in January 2020, his daughter reached back out to the department to reopen the investigation.

-Police arrested Marino after she turned herself in last Wednesday on charges of first-degree larceny and third-degree forgery.Alleged driver in Brighton police pursuit crash that killed 2 people charged with 1st-degree murder
+Police arrested Marino after she turned herself in last Wednesday on charges of first-degree larceny and third-degree forgery.Air Force says nearly 8,500 miss deadline for COVID-19 shots

 Marino is also accused of pawning some of her husband’s belongings, including jewelry and rare coins, without his consent.
 She allegedly told police that she used the funds to help her family members with rent, groceries, and car payments.